Safe-DS/DSL/docs/stdlib/safeds/data/image/containers/Image.md

          * Return a new `Image` that has been cropped to a given bounding rectangle.
          *
          * The original image is not modified.
          *
+         * @param x The x coordinate of the top-left corner of the bounding rectangle.
+         * @param y The y coordinate of the top-left corner of the bounding rectangle.
+         * @param width The width of the bounding rectangle.
+         * @param height The height of the bounding rectangle.
+         *
          * @result result1 The cropped image.
          */